Dissipation of Assets: How To Protect Joint Money During A Divorce

 How Is Property Divided During A Divorce?

-In other circumstances, one spouse may act as the money manager for the family.
+In certain circumstances, one spouse may act as the money manager for the family.
 Furthermore, he or she may also take on the task (and risk) of investing the couple’s money.
-In that case the investing spouse is expected to make reasonable and prudent decisions with respect to the investments – otherwise a court may find that a loss can be considered dissipation and order an unequal division of matrimonial property.
+In that case the investing spouse is expected to make reasonable and prudent decisions with respect to the investments – otherwise a court may find that a loss can be considered dissipation and order an unequal division of property.